How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 2. At the initial stage, only the follicle is affected, and subsequently it spreads to the adjacent sebaceous gland.

-3. After opening, thick pus is released and in the ulcer that appears, a rod can be seen, which is subsequently also rejected with purulent masses and blood.
+3. After opening, thick pus is released and in the resulting ulcer you can see the rod, which is subsequently rejected with purulent masses and blood.

 The disease can be localized in one area and be widespread.
 Treatment is carried out under the supervision of specialists.
-The main reason for the appearance of rashes is poor hygiene.
+The main cause of rashes is poor hygiene.

 Folliculitis

-In the initial stage, it is characterized by the appearance of small red rashes around the hairs, which then turn into pustules:
+The initial stage is characterized by the appearance of small red rashes around the hairs, which then turn into pustules:

 • after opening, a crust forms on the skin;